Noovolari/leapp/docs/built-in-features/aws-ec2-connect.md

 To correctly connect follow these steps:

-1. Right-click on a suitable AWS session to open the contextual menu
+1. Right-click on a suitable AWS session to open the contextual menu.
-2. Click on View SSM sessions
+2. Click on View SSM sessions.
-3. Select the AWS region in which your instance is located
+3. Select the AWS region in which your instance is located.
-4. Wait for Leapp to load your instances
+4. Wait for Leapp to load your instances.
-5. Select the instance and click connect
+5. Select the instance and click connect.
-6. Wait for the terminal to open
+6. Wait for the terminal to open.
-7. Focus the terminal window and write ```/bin/bash```; press  ++return++  and you'll be inside the terminal of your Instance
+7. Focus the terminal window and write ```/bin/bash```; press  ++return++  and you'll be inside the terminal of your instance.

 ## Video tutorial